A transformer-based neural operator for large-eddy simulation of turbulence: Numerical experiments

 Furthermore, the PDFs of the normalized vorticity magnitude at different time instants are shown in Fig.~\ref{HIT_vort}.
 Here, the vorticity is normalized by the root-mean-square values of the vorticity obtained from the fDNS data.
 It is observed that the PDFs predicted by DSM and TNO models have a good agreement with those of fDNS in both short-term and long-term prediction.
 However, both FNO and DMM models exhibit a significant deviation from fDNS.

 We demonstrate contours of the predicted velocity fields in the z-direction for LES in the forced HIT at several time instants in Fig.~\ref{HIT_vel3D}.
 Here, due to the characteristics of homogeneous isotropic turbulence, we have arbitrarily chosen to present the velocity in the z-direction.
-As can be observed that the velocity fields predicted by these models closely align with the results obtained from fDNS within a short-term forecasting $t/\tau\approx2.0$.
+Additionally, we randomly selected one case from the 10 different cases with different initial fields to generate the contours.
+It is observed that the velocity fields predicted by TNO and DSM models exhibit a closer tendency to the fDNS results within a short-term forecasting $t/\tau\approx2.0$.
 It becomes challenging to maintain complete similarity in the flow field after a long-term evolution $t/\tau\approx40$.
 Therefore, for long-term predictions, our primary focus is on observing the overall statistical trends of the flow field.
-We can observe that the DSM and TNO models exhibit a closer tendency to the fDNS results.
+We can observe that the LES with DSM and TNO models exhibit a closer tendency to the fDNS results.